 When will the proxy statement be mailed to stockholders?
-This proxy statement will first be mailed to stockholders on or about August 25, 2016.
+This proxy statement will first be mailed to stockholders on or about August 28, 2017.

 What is the record date and who may attend the annual meeting?
-Our Board of Directors has selected the close of business on August 17, 2016 as the record date for determining the stockholders of record who are entitled to attend and vote at the annual meeting.
-This means that all stockholders of record as of the close of business on August 17, 2016 may vote their shares of common stock at the Annual Meeting.
+Our Board of Directors has selected the close of business on August 15, 2017 as the record date for determining the stockholders of record who are entitled to attend and vote at the annual meeting.
+This means that all stockholders of record as of the close of business on August 15, 2017 may vote their shares of common stock at the Annual Meeting.
+As of the record date, we had 1,523,791 shares of common stock outstanding.
 If your shares are held through a broker and you would like to attend, please bring a copy of your brokerage account statement reflecting your ownership of our shares on the record date or an omnibus proxy (which you can get from your broker) and we will permit you to attend the annual meeting.

 Who is paying for the solicitation of proxies?
 We will pay all expenses of preparing and soliciting proxies.
 We may also reimburse brokerage houses, nominees, custodians and fiduciaries for expenses in forwarding proxy materials to the beneficial owners of shares of our common stock held of record.
+Although we have not yet done so, it may retain a firm to assist in the solicitation of proxies in connection with the annual meeting.
+We would pay such firm, if any, customary fees, which we expect would be no more than \$10,000 plus related expenses.

 Who may vote at the annual meeting?
-If you are a holder of common stock as of the close of business on August 17, 2016, you will have one vote for each share of common stock that you hold on each matter that is presented for action at the annual meeting.
+If you are a holder of common stock as of the close of business on August 15, 2017, you will have one vote for each share of common stock that you hold on each matter that is presented for action at the annual meeting.
 If you have common stock that is registered in the name of a broker, your broker will forward your proxy materials and will vote your shares as you indicate.
 You may receive more than one proxy card if your shares are registered in different names or are held in more than one account.